RichardtHopkins/Weather-Dashboard/README.md

 <p>A weather dashboard that allows a user to search a city and get back:</p>

-- The city Name, date, an icon representing the weather conditions, the temperature, humidity, window speed and UV index.
+- The city Name, date & time, an icon representing the weather conditions, the temperature, humidity, wind speed and UV index.
     - The UV index changes colour depending on how high it is (Higher numbers move to red and lower numbers move to green).
 - The user is also presented with a 5-day forcast for the city searched.